carlosmartinx/discovery-latam-fe-mirror-2/README.md

 - Install node v8.4 or higher
 - We are using the Prettier module if you like to add it on your code editor
+- If you have an old version of the project is recommendable to use `yarn clean` to fix the dependencies

 ```sh
 $ yarn